isomerpages/nlb-sure/_events/0g-surecelebratesmil-bingo-tnc.md

 **Rights**

-(a) Check the S.U.R.E.
-Celebrates M.I.L page at  https://sure.nlb.gov.sg/events/surecelebratesmil  for updates.
+(a) Check the [S.U.R.E.
+Celebrates M.I.L page](https://sure.nlb.gov.sg/events/surecelebratesmil ) for updates.
 Unexpected circumstances may require NLB to change the rules or prizes at any time or to cancel the Lucky Draw at NLB’s sole discretion.

 (b) Prizes are not exchangeable for other benefits or cash.